THE SUNDAY LEAGUE TEAM WHO HAVE BEEN

 Unfortunately, Soccer A.M.’s 'Sunday League Soccer' feature finished in 1999 when Steve & Jonty moved onto other things, and with Laurence Hughes moving to digital filming and production from S-VHS in the early-2000’s, the next step for Rovers videos was therefore the Internet and having clips shown on the club website on a regular basis.
 This was in the form of a Goal Of The Season Top 10, a Goal Of The Decade (1990’s) Top 20 and a Video Clip Of The Week which was changed after every match.
 These were all saved as wmv files and they ran from the server that hosted the actual website.
 In 2003, Hughes started producing DVD's of matches, and these proved to be very popular with opposing teams buying copies and Rovers players themselves snapping up regular highlights compilations that were produced after every 4-5 matches played.

-The reason for the low viewing figures of Edmonton Rovers match highlights compared to other current Sunday League You Tube teams is that touchline banter, team talks and player interviews either before the kick-off or during & straight after matches are deliberately shunned in favour of filming, editing & producing the actual match to TV broadcast standards, much as Sky Sports do for their 30-minute highlights packages of each Premier League match.
+The reason for the low viewing figures of Edmonton Rovers match highlights compared to other current Sunday League You Tube teams is that looped grime beats, touchline banter, ‘supporters’ deliberately running onto the pitch in front of the camera, and team talks & player interviews either before the kick-off or during & straight after matches are deliberately shunned in favour of filming, editing & producing the actual match to TV broadcast standards, much as Sky Sports do for their 30-minute highlights packages of each Premier League match.
 There are three reasons for this.
 Firstly, we prefer to use the filming of games for player performance analysis, thereby using a raised platform to film over spectators heads instead of filming the crowd getting in the way.
 Secondly, the matches are filmed properly to promote Laurence Hughes’s business as a professional freelance cameraman, and thirdly, the club got themselves into trouble with Leagues and County FA’s on a number of occasions back in the day from filming punch-ups and confrontations....and that was even before the advent of You Tube where such incidents could be posted freely to the general public.
-The club would rather not risk it’s future by publicising any ‘misconduct’ which could get players into trouble, especially with Laurence Hughes being on the Barnet Sunday League Management Committee !
+The club would rather not risk it’s future by publicising any ‘misconduct’ which could get players into trouble, especially with Laurence Hughes being a former member of the Barnet Sunday League Management Committee !

 The next step for the club’s match filming history will probably be to live stream a game, although sponsorship will be needed to undertake that and any further ideas.